GiGurra/fl/README.md

 // Result: {name: "Bob", mood: "grumpy", isCalm: true}
 ```

-### Concurrency (BEAM-based)
+### Concurrency

-Fluffy leverages the BEAM's actor model for concurrency:
+Fluffy will have some kind of concurrency model.
+Possibly beam style supervision and actor model, ikd :D.

 ```fluffy
 // Spawn a new process